oracle-livelabs/em-omc/logging-analytics/ebs-monitoring/loganalytics-ml-clustering/ml-clustering.md

 ### Objectives

 In this lab, you will:
-* Analyzing large volume of logs using cluster command
+* Analyze large volume of logs using cluster command

-Now we will walk through Analyzing large volume of logs using cluster command.

 ## **Task 1:**  Analyzing large volume of logs using **cluster**